tinacms/tina-graphql-gateway/packages/client/readme.md

 ### Configuration

 Before we can define the schema of our content, we need set up some configuration.
-Create a `.forestry` directory and then create the following files.
+Create a `.tina` directory and then create the following files.

-**.forestry/settings.yml**
+**.tina/settings.yml**

 ```yml
 ---